judesfernando/traffic_pop/README.md

 Traffic Pop for Drupal 6.x
 ================

-This is a Drupal ( 6.x ) module which will show a modal(popup) withh Facebook like button to all new visitors.
+This is a Drupal ( 6.x ) module which will show a modal(popup) with Facebook like button to all new visitors.
 This module doesn't have any dependencies.

 Features
 ================